roobert/search-replace.nvim/README.md

-# search-replace.nvim
+# :mag_right: search-replace.nvim

 ![a](https://user-images.githubusercontent.com/226654/210119753-8951db87-e7e1-48c7-a75d-e3c5f222d702.gif)

-A simple search/replace plugin that uses native vim search and replace.
+A Neovim search and replace plugin that builds on the native search and replace experience.

-Neovim has super-powerful search and replace, however, it can be slow to use due to the number of key-strokes required to use it.
+Neovim has an excellent search and replace system, however it can be slow to use due to the number of key-strokes required to use it.

-This plugin provides commands that references the different built-in special selections along with a command which shows the values of each selection at any time.
+This plugin provides commands that reference the different built-in special selections along with a command which shows the values of each selection at any time.

-## Features
+## What are Special Selection?

-* Allow pre-population of the search field using the values referenced by `special` keys (see: `:help cmdline-special`):
+### CWord

-  * `<cword>`
+### CWORD

-  * `<cWORD>`
+### CExpr

-  * `<cfile>`
+### CFile

-  * `<cexpr>`
+## Demos

-* Allow previewing the values of the `special` keys via a pop-up buffer prior to making a substitution
+## Available Commands

-* Allow searching/replacing over multiple buffers
+### Single Buffer Empty Search

-* Allow using a visual-selection as the search string
+* `SearchReplaceSingleBuffer`

-## Commands
+* `SearchReplaceMultiBufferCWord`

 ### Single Buffer Special Key Search